pollfish/docs/android/google-play.md

 network name followed by an optional slash and survey type.

 The provider is the network that provides the survey.
 The syntax rule has all the networks currently supported by Pollfish.

-The type is that of the survey as described in the network's documentation.
-The exception is the type "Demographics" which is always used to identify surveys whose purpose is to collect demographic data for the users.
+The type reffers to different types of surveys provided by a network.

 The whole set of values currently supported are: